FRC-3637-Daleks/Scouting-App-Remastered-2023/README.md

 # Scouting-App-Remastered-2022
-The new and improved scouting app with complete documentation and instructions
+The new and improved scouting app with complete documentation and instructions (hopefully)